ecraig12345/icon-structure-test/usage-test/README.md

 ## Bundling tests

-`yarn bundle` demos different bundlers and settings.
+`yarn bundle` demos different bundlers (Webpack and Rollup) and settings.
 Output of these is under `dist`.

 `dist/<bundler>-individual.js` (and `.min.js`) is generated from `src/index.ts`, which references the fake `@fluentui/react-icons` that has a separate file for every icon.
 In this case, **ONLY the icons referenced are included.**